fsa4859/Class-Implemetation-of-Stacks-Queue-and-Deque-in-Python/README.md

 - Is implemented using Python Lists

 **Queues**
--Follows first in first out
+- Follows first in first out

 **Dequeue**
 - Flexible where elements can be added or removed from the start or end of data structure